aantron/ocaml.org/data/planet/coherentpdf/proview-pdf-editor-12-released.md

 source:
 ---

 <p>The new version of the <a href="http://www.coherentpdf.com/proview.html">Proview PDF Editor</a> for Mac OS X is now available for download.
-The update is free for existing users &ndash; your license key will still work &ndash; just download and install from the website.</p>
+The update is free for existing users – your license key will still work – just download and install from the website.</p>
 <p>New features include Visual Crop and the setting of crop and trim boxes on individual pages.
-It&rsquo;s also about twice as fast as before.</p>
+It’s also about twice as fast as before.</p>